JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-anatomy-of-a-unite-service/ABriefAnatomyOfAUniteServerApplication.md

 # A Brief Anatomy Of A UniteServer Application

-Unite server is development platform which basically converts a set of YAML files, resource files and code into .zip files that can either be run as An Azure Function App or a containerised app.
+Unite server is development platform which basically converts a set of YAML files, resource files and code into .zip files that can either be run as an Azure Function App or a containerised app.
 It is the aim of this document to give a brief overview of each of the constituent parts, data structures and message flows.

 - Overview
 - Design principals